 The FloQast tool was designed by accountants especially for use by accountants.
 FloQast seamlessly integrates with your ERP and Excel reconciliations to simplify your monthly close with a centralized checklist and automated tie-outs.

-Accountants need an address to receive mail such as a client’s company financial files.
-Use the virtual mailbox for your digital storage of mail and for record keeping purposes.
-The address is also needed on the company’s website to show the financial firm credibility.
+Accountants need a business address to receive mail such as a client’s company financial files.
+Use VirtualPostMail for your digital storage of mail and for record keeping purposes.
+The business address is also needed on the company’s website to show the financial firm credibility.
 Listing a home address as an office address is not allowed in some cases, and in others, it makes the business less professional.

 Zapier is an expert at integrating multiple applications for accounting.